hjvoid/WireWasp/README.md

 TODO:

+- Check ScanForm is actually working. seems to be defaulting to POST request?
+- Clean up verbose output in ScanForm
+- Do not url encode payloads when using paramBasedSQLInjector
 - Add intial tests.
-- Check ScanForm is actually working.
-- Clean up verbose output in ScanForm